williambrunos/Data-Structures/README.md

 pointer will go trough all the list until find the Node with the index passed as argument for the function.

+## Stacks

+Stacks are data structures which the data are ordered in a stack, with access politics being FILO, First In Last Out, which means that the first element added at the stack will be the last one to get removed, and the last element added, will be the first to be removed.

+### Adding elements in a Stack(Push)

+In this function, we create a node(like the ones in linked lists), add the reference of the second and consequently, to the rest of the stack, for the new node created with the value received as parameter.
+Update the top reference to be the new node added a the stack.

+### Removing elements in a Stack(Pop)

+In this function, we create a pointer(reference) to the top of the stack, make the top of the stack be the next sequencial node, and returns the other reference and cleans it from memory.

+### Returning the element at the top(Peek)

+In this function, we just have to return the data in the node of the top of the stack.